 Boulder Station Hotel & Casino Hot

-Offer #1 - Buy one Feast Buffet, get the second free.
-Must present original coupon from the American Casino Guide in order to redeem.
-Not valid on holidays or with any other offer.
-Expires 12/23/2015.
+Offer #1 - Buy one Feast Buffet, get a second one free.
+Must present original coupon from the American Casino Guide book to cashier.
+Valid Sunday-Thursday, not valid on holidays or with any other offer.
+Expires 12/23/2016.

-Offer #2 - Buy one fajita in Cabo, get the second free.
-Must present original coupon from the American Casino Guide in order to redeem.
+Offer 2 - Get $10 worth of food for only $5 at Grand Cafe.
+Must present original coupon from the American Casino Guide book in order to redeem.
 Not valid on holidays or with any other offer.
-Expires 12/23/2015.
+Expires 12/23/2016.

 Open: 7am-12am (Sun-Thurs)/7am-1am (Fri-Sat)